Feeds:

 }

-# Checkout branch
+# Checkout specified branch

 if [ $# -eq 0 ]; then

-echo "Error: At least one file extension or 'all' must be provided as a parameter."
+echo "Error: Please provide at least one file extension (e.g., '.zip') or 'all'."

 exit 1

-elif [ $# -eq 1 ] && [ "$1" == "all" ]; then
+elif [ "$1" == "all" ] && [ $# -eq 1 ]; then

-upload_to_s3 $dir1 ""
+upload_to_s3 "$DIR1" ""

-upload_to_s3 $dir2 ""
+upload_to_s3 "$DIR2" ""

 else

-for extension in "$@"; do
+for ext in "$@"; do

-if [ "$extension" == "all" ]; then
+if [ "$ext" == "all" ]; then

 exit 1